zhangxijing97/Attendance/README.md

 - Update and improve the rationality of the data model, optimize the data storage method
 - Fixed the bug that the page cannot be updated in time

-## Contributing

-If you would like to contribute to the Attendance app, please fork the repository and submit a pull request.

 ## License

 The Attendance app is released under the MIT License.
 See LICENSE for details.